 The pelvic floor muscles normally wrap quite firmly around these passages to help keep them shut.
 Your pelvic floor muscles help you to control your bladder and bowel and assist with sexual function.
 It is important to keep pelvic floor muscles strong.

-WhAT IS PELVIC FLOOR MUSCLE DYSFUNCTION?
+WHAT IS PELVIC FLOOR MUSCLE DYSFUNCTION?

 Weak pelvic floor muscles